Utah vs. BYU Football

 I recently found this string of comments in a YouTube comment section about Ezra Klein interviewing Utah Governor Spencer Cox.

-In my opinion, while these comments do state a reality; even then, I feel that they are over-simplifying the issue of inflammatory rhetoric and are contributing to an extreme competition culture.
+In my opinion, while these comments do state a reality, I feel that they oversimplify the issue of inflammatory rhetoric and are unwittingly contributing to an extreme-competition culture.
 Does modern side-ism rhetoric play into a factor of tribalism?
 Certainly, this was one of the things I learned in Supercommunicators.
-When people aren’t speaking in the same communication type then no one is listening.
-President Trump is at fault for the rhetoric that he chooses to use, because the opposing side won’t listen to him and vice versa.
-Granted, it may totally be Trump’s intention to do so, in order to portray himself as a strong man.
+When people aren’t speaking in the same communication type, no one is listening.
+President Trump is at fault for the rhetoric that he chooses to use because the opposing side won’t listen to him and vice versa.
+Granted, it may totally be Trump’s intention to do so in order to portray himself as a strong man.

-At the same time, I want to caution anybody that would follow what these comments are saying, that is if you shift the responsibility off to someone else then you are disabling you’re own action for the country to heal.
-If no one offers a gesture of peace, then it stands to reason that competition will continue.
+At the same time, I want to caution anybody who would follow what these comments are saying: if you shift the responsibility off to someone else, then you are disabling your own action for the country to heal.
+If no one offers a gesture of peace, then it stands to reason that healthy competition may start.
 Did MLK or the Civil Rights activists just stop their efforts because of the opposing side’s resistance?
-Nope!
+Nope.
 They were peacefully active in demonstrations against incivility.

 In my experience, whenever someone makes a hasty claim, they are not leaving room for any other possibility.
-And in a large world with so many factors, there are so many possibilities.
+And in a large world with so many factors, there are so many possibilities left out.
 Do I take comfort in simple answers?
-Sure I do, and it feels nice to try and find something that is easy to explain.
+Sure I do, and it feels nice to try to find something that is easy to explain.
 Is there value in finding a simple answer?
-There may be some, but I believe it isn’t the most value that someone can get.
-Simply shifting the burden and easily explaining a problem will not solve the real problem.
+There may be some, but I believe it isn’t the most value someone can get.
+Simply shifting the burden and easily explaining a problem will not solve the actual problem.

 Non-zero Sum Game